21th Annual Chef Culinary Conference

 University of Massachusetts, Amherst June 7-12, 2015

-For the 20th consecutive year, the 2014 Tastes of the World Chef Culinary Conference will take place June 15th – 20th here on the picturesque University of Massachusetts, Amherst campus.
+For the 21st consecutive year, the 2015 Tastes of the World Chef Culinary Conference will take place June 7 – 12th in the heart of the picturesque University of Massachusetts Amherst campus.
 This year, the Chef Culinary Conference will aim to accelerate foodservice concepts into the next generation – one that embraces health, sustainability, and food ethics, to meet the increasing diversity of consumer preferences.
-The 2014 conference will feature unique sessions hosted by the nation’s leading experts and innovators in their respective fields and, as always, we will be providing numerous presentations & workshops led by a variety of accomplished chefs.
+The 2015 conference will feature unique sessions hosted by the nation’s leading experts and innovators in their respective fields and, as always, will provide numerous presentations & workshops led by a variety of accomplished chefs.

-Food Matters – this is a pivotal time for the industry.
+The Future of Food, The Power of the Chef – This is a pivotal time for the industry.
 We are in the midst of a global revival of food conscious students.
-Our millennial diners want healthy cuisine that is rich with flavors, yet embraces environmental responsibility.
+Our millennial diners want healthy cuisine that is rich with flavor, yet embraces environmental responsibility.
 American food is becoming increasingly influenced by world cuisine.
 Our menus are now reflective of food from every corner of the globe – Asia, Europe, Latin America, the Mediterranean – and our customers are drawn to the bolder and assertive flavors that stem from a broad range of cultures.
-Our theme for this year, Food Matters will provide you with the tools and the inspiration to create dishes that will entice a generation of diners in search of something new, healthy, sustainable, and delectable.
+Chefs can make a difference and play an important role in making positive changes.
+Our theme for this year, The Future of Food, The Power of the Chef, will provide you with the tools and the inspiration to create dishes that will entice a generation of dinners in search of something new, healthy, sustainable, and delectable.
 We want food to be a vehicle that creates excitement, builds community, and offers great value.

 This year’s impressive entourage of experts includes leaders hailing from Johnson & Wales University and The Culinary Institute of America, all of whom will share their expertise and oversee a variety of workshop demonstrations and sessions.
 As always, the Tastes of the World Chef Culinary Conference will culminate with an ACF-sanctioned team competition, a favorite year after year.

-We invite you to join us as we explore this year’s theme, “Food Matters.”
+We invite you to join us as we explore this year’s theme, The Future of Food, Power of the Chef.
 Learn with us, explore the flavors that will to define campus dining, and add your input for how we should approach the dining experience now and well into the future.
+Full-program attendees will receive 3-4 UMass Continuing Ed credits and 28-30 ACF credits.

-Attendance is limited to 300 participants including chefs, managers, manufacturers, farmers, media and the like, so mark your calendar and register early, as many of the events will sell out as the Spring approaches.
-Stay tuned for more updates.
+Attendance is limited to 300 participants including chefs, managers, manufacturers, farmers, media, and the like, so mark your calendar and register early, as many of the events will sell out as the Spring approaches.

 Please visit this site often as it will be updated regularly.
 Mark your calendar and plan to register early, as many of the events become “sold out” as time approaches the conference date.
 We look forward to seeing you in June!